antoineB/antoineB.github.io/_src/posts/2017-03-05-ideas-of-a-match-form-for-php.md

 }
 ```

-Explaining of the behaviours involved here:
+Explaining of the behaviors involved here:

 - <code>12</code>, <code>"toto"</code> or any scalar will be check with
   <code>===</code>.